Jsfain/FAT32/README.md

 ## Technology
-* TARGET     : ATmega1280.
+* Target     : ATmega1280.
 Should be easily portable to other AVR targets with correct PORT reassignments, provided sufficient resources available, but have not tried this.
-* LANGUAGE   : C
+* Language   : C
-* COMPILER   : AVR-GCC 9.3.0
+* Compiler   : AVR-GCC 9.3.0
-* DOWNLOADER : AVRDUDE 6.3
+* Downloader : AVRDUDE 6.3
 * Compiler and downloader used are available with the [AVR-Toolchain from Homebrew](https://github.com/osx-cross/homebrew-avr).